-Goal: Yes, HIDTA, FBI, DEA, ATF and other HIDTA Resources.
+HIDTA, FBI, DEA, ATF and other HIDTA Resources

-Measure: General 08 During the grant period, will your agency conduct or sponsor (with or without JAG funds) a survey or focus group of citizens on any of the following topics?
-Enter all that apply from the following list: Public satisfaction with police services; public satisfaction with prosecution services; public satisfaction with public defender/indigent defense services; public satisfaction with courts; public perceptions of crime/disorder problems; personal crime experiences of citizens; none of the above; unsure/don't know.
+During the grant period, will your agency conduct or sponsor (with or without JAG funds) a survey or focus group of citizens on any of the following topics?
+Enter all that apply from the following list: Public satisfaction with police services; public satisfaction with prosecution services; public satisfaction with public

-Goal: Yes, public satisfaction with police services, public perceptions of crime/disorder problems and personal crime experiences of citizens.
+Yes, public satisfaction with police services, public perceptions of crime/disorder problems and personal crime experiences of citizens.

-Measure: General 09 During the grant period, which of the following community activities will your organization be involved in, with or without JAG funds and how often will they each occur (yearly, monthly, etc.)?
-Choose from the following list: Hosting community meetings; attending community meetings; distributing a newsletter, e-mail, or other bulletin; attending community events; conducting social media activities; conducting outreach to minority populations; other (please describe) Goal: Monthly hosting of community meetings, attending community meetings and attending community events.
-Yearly distribution of a newsletter and conducting social media activities on an as needed basis.
+During the grant period, which of the following community activities will your organization be involved in, with or without JAG funds and how often will they each occur (yearly, monthly, etc.)?
+Choose from the following list: Hosting community meetings; attending community meetings; distributing a newsletter, e-mail, or other bulletin; attending community events; conducting social media activities; conducting outreach to minority populations; other (please describe)

+Monthly hosting of community meetings, attending community meetings and attending community events.
+Yearly distribution of a newsletter and conducting social media activities on as ass needed basis.

-Measure: General 10 Law Enforcement Agencies ONLY: In which of the following ways has your agency fostered community involvement in the last year?
+Law Enforcement Agencies ONLY: In which of the following ways has your agency fostered community involvement in the last year?
 Enter all that apply from the following list: Citizen Review Board or other review board with citizen representation, Citizen's Police Academy, Internships for university or high school students, Volunteer Program, Auxiliary police officer program, Police Cadet Program, k-12 school programs, Youth Athletic Programs, Other (please Describe), None of the above, Unsure/Don't know.